 Everybody is busy, working to clean fish to sell it….or selling or buying fruit!

 Just sitting there waiting for the customer to pass and by the fish!

 They did their best too to sell me a fish 😉

 From stone houses to ‘shacks’ all together in one street.

-This street was behind the part that I saw near the coast that was destroyed by the tsunami…
+This street was behind the area that I saw near the coast.
+That area was still devastated, it was destroyed by the tsunami years ago…

 One of those henhouses was still occupied… where would the rest be at?

 The daily gathering of brightly dressed women at the grocery shop down the street..

 Put the dishes out to dry!!